primus/eventemitter3/README.md

 The source of the EventEmitter is compatible for browser usage, no fancy pancy `Array.isArray` stuff is used, it's just plain ol JavaScript that should even work IE5 if you want to.
-This module currently serves it's use in [Primus](http://github.com/primus/primus)'s client file.
+This module currently serves its use in [Primus](http://github.com/primus/primus)'s client file.

 ## Installation